 - Blankets (only if you don’t get sleep without it), bed sheets and covers.
-You may completely skip this point if your luggage is exceeding.
+You may completely skip this point if your luggage is exceeding the weight limit.

 - Pressure cooker of 3 to 7 litres

-- Carry some instant food packets in case of emergency
+- Carry some ready to cook food in case of emergency

-- Applicants should also pack a lot of theplas for the first few weeks as it becomes really handy in the early days.
-So, drop in to your Gujju friend’s place right now.
+- Pack a lot of homemade food that lasts for the first few weeks (like thepla) as it comes handy in the early days.

-Electronics are mostly cheaper in the US but you may take these from India, if you want:
+Electronics are usually cheaper in the US but you may take them from India, if you want:

 Talk to the seniors in your university and carry only the important books from India.
 Get some fundamental books for revision.